PSY 749 Personality Theory (4 units)

 PSY 784-786 The Nature of Psychological Inquiry (Series Overview)

-This year long sequence of courses highlights the fundamental issues and variety of approaches to psychological inquiry.
+This year-long sequence of courses highlights the fundamental issues and variety of approaches to psychological inquiry.
 Attention is given to the history and systems of psychological inquiry, to the wide-range of quantitative and qualitative methods of inquiry being engaged by practicing psychologists today, and to the strategies of psychological inquiry that might be engaged by students as they prepare their dissertation proposals.
-The focus of these three courses is no applied research and on the interplay between theory, research and practice, so that students enrolled in these courses might become successful “reflective practitioners” who consistently reflect on their own practices, while contributing to the accumulating wisdom of their field.
+The focus of these three courses is on applied research and the interplay between theory, research and practice, so that students enrolled in these courses might become successful “reflective practitioners” who consistently reflect on their own practices, while contributing to the accumulating wisdom of their field.
 This course sequence must be taken in order.

 PSY 784i The Nature of Psychological Inquiry I: History and Systems (5 Units)

 This first quarter of the Psychological Inquiry sequence focuses on the fundamental issues being addressed by men and women who have been concerned with the human condition.
 Enduring schools of psychological theory and accompanying schools of psychological inquiry will be identified, along with the philosophical orientations and historical context that produced and sustained each school.
 Several seminal psychological theorists will be featured and their approach to psychological inquiry will be carefully examined, using primary texts as a guide and source of classroom dialogue.
 Students will be expected to prepare a refined essay that focused on one psychological theme or one psychological theory.
 This paper constitutes one half of the research requirement for advancement to doctoral candidacy.

 PSY 785i The Nature of Psychological Inquiry II: Methods (5 units)